umich-brcf-bioinf/workshop-rnaseq-demystified/source/Module02b_Trimming.md

 It can operate on both FASTA and FASTQ file formats, and it supports compressed or raw inputs and outputs.

 Notably, cutadapt's error-tolerant adapter trimming likely contributed greatly to its early popularity.
-We will use it to trim the adapters from our reads.
+We will use it to quality trim our reads.
 Similar to earlier, we'll discuss the details of cutadapt's functionality and input/output files, before proceeding to an exercise where we can try running the software ourselves.

 ## Cutadapt details